-School of Medicine Clinical Research Office
+School of Medicine Department of Clinical Research and Public Health

 Our involvement in these trials allows us to offer our patients drugs, devices or treatments that might not otherwise be available.
 As we strive to contribute answers to the questions that remain, we offer a variety of research opportunities to our patients, whether healthy volunteers or cardiac patients.
 We conduct clinical research trials with the highest standard of care and with respect and appreciation for our patients, who make research possible.